chadkeeven/flexbox/README.md

 Let's write some HTML we can come back to and use to visualize what we're talking about.

-1. Create an new directory called flexbox-practice (or fork this repo)
-2. Create html page called index.html with an externally linked css stylesheet called main.css
+1. Fork this repo and open the `flexboxPractice` directory
-3. Inside your html page create a "flex-container" `ul` holding six list items within, with each next node numbered.
+2. Inside you'll see an `index.html` page with a "flex-container" `ul` holding six numbered list items:

-Your HTML should look something like this:

 ```html
 	<html>